obriencj/ai-madness-auth-demo/backend/README.md

 ## License

-MIT License - see the main project README for details.
+GPLv3 - see the main project README.md for details.